searica/MoreVanillaBuildPrefabs/README.md

 The AdminDeconstructOtherPlayers setting can allow players with admin status to deconstruct CreatorShop or Nature pieces built by other players, so that admins have a way to remove indestructible pieces.
 Even if you enable the AdminDeconstructOtherPlayers setting, admins are still not able to deconstruct world-generated instances of pieces set to the CreatorShop or Nature categories.

 ## Resource Costs and Drops
 Since this mod adds more prefabs to the hammer, that means you can deconstruct more pieces.
-As of version 0.0.3 and all later versions, world-generated pieces will only drop their default drops, while player-built pieces will only drop the resources used to build them.
+World-generated pieces will only drop their default drops, while player-built pieces will only drop the resources used to build them.

 ### Pickable Pieces
 Building and deconstructing prefabs that have pickable components could potentially allow for exploits that create infinite resources.
 To prevent that, the following adjustments are made.